This post may contain affiliate links. Please read our disclosure policy.

-If you are looking for an asparagus soup with potatoes and without cream, this Healthy Asparagus Soup Recipe is just for you.
+If you want an asparagus soup with potatoes and without cream, this Healthy Asparagus Soup Recipe is just for you.
 A tasty vegetarian soup that’s loaded with fresh asparagus, leeks, and potatoes, then topped with Greek yogurt for a silky smooth soup that is so delicious.

 Bowl of asparagus soup garnished with yogurt, basil, and pine leaves

 Love vegetable soups?
-This Asparagus Soup Recipe is vegetarian, healthy, and right up your alley.
+This Asparagus Soup Recipe is vegetarian and right up your alley.
 It is made with fresh asparagus, leeks, and potatoes, which are cooked until soft and then pureed until ultra-smooth and creamy.
-We love the extra flavor added with garlic, basil, and pine nuts, plus the cool and refreshing Greek yogurt served on top.
+I love the extra flavor added with garlic, basil, and pine nuts, plus the cool and refreshing Greek yogurt served on top.
 Makes for a perfect addition to your dinner table and can easily be made vegan-friendly.

 Want to make it a full meal?
-Try serving this soup alongside our Healthy Ranch Chicken Salad and our favorite Homemade Chia Seed Whole Wheat Bread.
+Try serving this soup alongside my Healthy Ranch Chicken Salad and our favorite Homemade Chia Seed Whole Wheat Bread.

 • Made without cream.
 This recipe cuts out the extra fat from heavy cream and replaces it with Greek yogurt for added protein.
 You can also serve it without yogurt for a dairy-free or vegan option.